apache/arrow/docs/source/format/Columnar.rst

 length of the string and can be used to determine how the rest of the view should be interpreted.

-In the short string case the string's bytes are inlined- stored inside the view itself, in the twelve bytes which follow the length.
+In the short string case the string's bytes are inlined — stored inside the view itself, in the twelve bytes which follow the length.

 In the long string case, a buffer index indicates which data buffer